rht-labs/sre-enablement-content/docs/1-production-readiness-review/2-example-questionnarie.md

 - ...but if you must enable DEBUG in production, can you do that fast?
 - Retain logs for a period of 14-30 days.
 - Retaining logs forever can create a liability if they have secret or confidential data due to a bug in code.
-**Metrics**
+- Does the platfom have enough capacity to process logs at volume forecasted by Application **Metrics**
 - Service Level Indicators (SLI) - applications must export metrics for all SLIs.
 If applicable, processing flow entry-points and exit-points  should expose metrics for all SLIs as well.
 **Alertmanager Rules**